Euonymus indicus

-Euonymus indicus, the Indian spindle tree, is a small evergreen understorey tree endemic to the Western Ghats of the Indian peninsula and belongs to the family Celestraceae.
+Euonymus indicus, the Indian spindle tree, is a small evergreen understorey tree in the family Celastraceae.
 It can grow up to a height of 13 m and girth up to 1 m.

 Description

 The leaves are simple and show opposite phyllotaxy.
 The petiole length is about 0.5-0.8 cm and lamina size: 5-10 × 2-4.5 cm.
 Leaf shape is elliptic and leaf apex is acuminate.
 Four to six pairs of secondary nerves can be seen.
 Flowers are seen in three flowered axillary cymes.
 Fruit is pear shaped, 2.5 cm long, three valved, and scarlet when mature.

 The bark of the tree is corky and blaze is reddish in colour.
-The branchlets are subterate and glabrous.
+The branchlets are subterete and glabrous.

 Distribution

-The tree is seen in the evergreen forests of Western Ghats from Amboli to Southern Kerala.
-Elevation range is from 150 m to 1100 m.
+Euonymus indicus is native to much of tropical Asia, from India to both mainland and maritime Southeast Asia.
+In India, the tree is seen in the evergreen forests of Western Ghats from Amboli to Southern Kerala.
+Its elevation range is from 150 m to 1100 m.